AlexsLemonade/reproducible-research/instructor_notes/0n_renv_feature-branch.md

 This overall activity relies broadly on two new concepts: i) using `renv` to manage R projects, and ii) branching and merging.
 This document provides instructions for teaching how to create and push to a feature branch, and subsequently merge into main.
-The feature branch of interest here should contain a `renv.lock` file from `renv` setup.
+The feature branch of interest here should contain a `renv.lock` file and other renv-related files from `renv` setup.

 ## Learning goals